 • the transcript of records in the court of law.

 If your application for appeal is declined, you can request a review of the pronouncement.
 Time limits apply in this case, so if you wish to ask for a review, you should get legal assistance from a defence solicitor in London as soon as possible to verify whether you have good reasons for asking for a review.

-We have also prepared a video about how we can help offenders if found guilty of crimes in UK:
+We have also prepared a video about how our criminal defence solicitors in London can help offenders if found guilty of crimes in UK:

 Suspended sentences if found guilty